awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-dns-entry.md

 ## Step 4: Change the name servers at your domain’s current DNS hosting provider<a name="lightail-change-the-name-servers"></a>

-To transfer management of your domain's DNS records to Lightsail, sign in to the website of your domain’s current DNS hosting provider\.
-Then change your domain’s name servers to the Lightsail name servers\.
+Complete the following steps to transfer management of your domain's DNS records to Lightsail\.
+To do this, you sign in to the website of your domain’s current DNS hosting provider, and change your domain’s name servers to the Lightsail name servers\.

-For detailed steps for completing this process, see the documentation from your domain’s current DNS hosting provider\.
+For detailed steps to complete this process, see the documentation from your domain’s current DNS hosting provider\.
 The following steps are provided only for general guidance\.

 **Important**
 If web traffic is currently being routed to your domain, make sure that all of the existing DNS records are present in the Lightsail DNS zone before changing the name servers at your domain’s current DNS hosting provider\.
 This way, traffic continually flows uninterrupted after the transfer to the Lightsail DNS zone\.

-**To change the name servers at your domain’s current DNS hosting provider**

 1. Write down the Lightsail name servers that are listed in on your domain's DNS zone management page\.
-![\[The DNS zone name servers in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/839d5f6fb9fda85efe16b0c03ccc5f0f/images/amazon-lightsail-dns-zone-name-servers.png)
+![\[The DNS zone name servers in the Lightsail console.\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/amazon-lightsail-dns-zone-name-servers.png)

 1. Sign in to your domain’s current DNS hosting provider’s website\.